Licensing the Cybersecurity Sustainability Standard™ and Framework™

 2) Organization License

-For organizations using the framework internally for governance, implementation, and workforce alignment.
+For organizations implementing the Standard internally for governance alignment, maturity assessment, and workforce development.

-Includes: internal use rights, assessment tools, and optional advisory support.
+Includes: internal use rights, assessment tools aligned to the Standard's 160 controls, and optional advisory support.

 -